The Planning and Infrastructure Bill: A threat to nature

 Overall, bats and great crested newts were a relevant factor in just a tiny proportion of planning appeal decisions in 2024.

-Join our mailing list to stay updated on what's happening with this Bill, as well as all of our latest advocacy campaigns, and find out how you can help us defend nature.
+Join our mailing list to stay updated on our latest advocacy campaigns, and find out how you can help us defend nature.

 Planning & Policy Manager for Kent Wildlife Trust, Nicky Britton-Williams, explores our concerns with The Planning & Infrastructure Bill.